NZ Cup Day FAQ’s

 There will be a pick up and drop off zone located near the main entrance.
 This will be located just off Jack Hinton Drive in the area that we have opened up so cars can exit via Lindores Street out onto Lincoln Road.

-What is the TAB Trackside Marquee?
+What is the TAB Trackside Retreat?

-What are the changes to the entrances?
+What are the entrances?

 General Admission and Lindauer Lawn ticket holders’ entrance is the main entrance at Horncastle Arena (marked A on the map).
 Hospitality pass holders will have entrances off Wrights Road and via the centre track parking area.
 If travelling by taxi please make sure you advise your taxi driver as to what type of ticket you hold so they know which entrance to take you to.
 Bus drivers will have been advised of what entrance to take ticket holders to.
 Members will still be able to access the course via the members cark park.